Selecting a Fabric

 Fibers that are stable and work well:

-Fibers that work but may require further stabilization:
+Fibers that work but may require additional stabilization:

 Fibers that are unstable and should be avoided: